virtual-labs/exp-graph-coloring-iiith/experiment/aim.md

+### Aim of the experiment
-To understand definitions of Graph colouring and chromatic number.
+-To understand definitions of Graph colouring and chromatic number.

 - To understand how to colour a Graph.